stephane-caron/pymanoid/README.md

 Python library for humanoid robotics in OpenRAVE.

 Features:
-- A custom Inverse Kinematics (IK) solver, slower than IKFast but taking into account redundancy, any number of degrees of freedom, and general objectives such as center-of-mass position or angular-momentum tracking
+- A custom IK solver, slower than IKFast but taking into account redundancy, any number of degrees of freedom, and general objectives such as center-of-mass position or angular-momentum tracking
-- Jacobians and hessians for the center-of-mass, ZMP or angular momentum
+- Jacobians and hessians for the COM, ZMP or angular momentum
 - Cone duality functions for multi-contact stability

 ## Dependencies